Florida Real Estate Market

 Wondering which cities might offer the best value in 2021?
 House prices have increased the most in Destin/Fort Walton, Homosassa Springs, Naples, Sarasota Bradenton, Pensacola, Punta Gorda, Melbourne, Miami Fort Lauderdale, and Cape Coral.

-The condo market in Florida is surprisingly alive and well.
-And as the pandemic health fears subside, we wonder high demand for Florida condos will be from buyers who are priced out of the single detached market.
+The condo market in Florida is surprisingly alive and well now as the pandemic health fears subside.
+And we wonder if high demand for Florida condos will be from buyers who are priced out of the single detached market.
+Those returning to work in Miami will likely create price pressure in that market.

 Fewer listings is typical of the national housing market, or housing markets in Boston, Tampa, Miami, New York, California, Dallas , Denver, or San Diego.
 Homeowners are very reluctant to sell in this economic climate.
 More stats on Florida homes for sale below.